RainerAtSpirit/raineratspirit.github.com/_posts/2013-04-08-durandal-sp3-developing-sharepoint-spas-made-easy.md

 2. [optimized build:]

-Without going into the details let see what the Promises demo app is doing when you active the list route (/#lists).
+Without going into the details let see what the Promises demo app is doing when you activate the list route (/#lists).

 1. Retrieve information about the lists in the current site via SPServices `GetListCollection` method (with caching)
 2. Retrieve detail information about the selected list via SPServices `GetList` method and build a mapping that can